tvelocity/dockerfiles/etherpad-lite/README.md

 [johbo's etherpad-lite](https://registry.hub.docker.com/u/johbo/etherpad-lite/)
 image.

-This image uses an mysql container for the backend for the pads.
+This image uses a database (mysql or postgres) container for the backend for the pads.
 It is based on debian jessie instead of the official node docker image, since the latest stable version of etherpad-lite does not support npm 2.

 ## About Etherpad Lite